Skip to main content

 })

-# Add assistant message and tool results
+# Add assistant response and tool results

 messages.append({"role": "assistant", "content": response.content})